 Alaska Class Ferry Project

 Governor Sean Parnell announced in the fall of 2014 that the Alaska Department of Transportation and Public Facilities and Vigor Industrial have reached a final agreement to construct two Day Boat Alaska Class Ferries at Vigor Alaska in Ketchikan.The ferries will be 280- feet long, seat up to 300 passengers and carry 53 standard vehicles.
 Each ferry will feature bow and stern doors for quicker loading and unloading, fully enclosed car decks and controllable pitch propellers to maximize maneuverability and efficiency.
 A modified hull design will greatly improve traveler comfort during rough weather.
-The State was able to incorporate public input into the final design of the ferries while keeping the project within budget.The vessels are scheduled for delivery in 2018.
+The State was able to incorporate public input into the final design of the ferries while keeping the project within budget.The vessels are scheduled for delivery in late 2018.

 Project Update: 07-29-16